linode/docs/docs/guides/networking/dns/introduction-to-dns-on-linux/index.md

 Linode is not a registrar.
 This step is performed at a third-party registrar such as [Dynadot](https://www.dynadot.com/account/signin.html), [GoDaddy](https://www.godaddy.com/), or [Hover](https://www.hover.com/domains).
 You must use the registrar where your domain is registered.
 {{< /note >}}

-Every registrar’s management tool allows you to delegate DNS to two or more name servers for your domain.
+Every registrar’s management tool allows you to delegate DNS to one or more name servers for your domain.
 Usually, the registrar needs the hostname and IP addresses for each name server.
-Be sure to point to the new name server twice, as `ns1.yourdomainhere.com` and as `ns2.yourdomainhere.com`, and provide the same IP address for both.
+Be sure to point to the new name server's hostname and IP address.

+{{< note >}}
+Many domain registrars require a minimum of two name servers for custom DNS.
+If this is the case, simply add `ns2.yourdomainhere.com` alongside `ns1.yourdomainhere.com`, and provide the same IP address for both.
+{{< /note >}}

 In theory, delegation changes can take 24-48 hours to propagate through the global Internet.
 However, in practice propagation usually happens much faster, often in 5 minutes or less.